 Catherine Gleason, MD, Director

 I am a breast cancer surgeon.
-I received my medical degree from the University of Mississippi, School of Medicine in Jackson, Mississippi and completed my surgical residency at Tulane School of Medicine in New Orleans, Louisiana.
+I received my medical degree from the University of Mississippi, School of Medicine in Jackson, Mississippi, and completed my surgical residency at Tulane School of Medicine in New Orleans, Louisiana.
 I work closely with the Hunterdon Women’s Imaging Center and the Hunterdon Regional Cancer Center to give comprehensive support to my patient’s needs.
 I have been specializing in breast surgery for 30 years, and it continues to be my life’s work.
 I care for each patient as if they are a member of my family.
 Breast cancer treatment is a different journey for each patient and requires understanding and encouragement.
 We are in this together and it is a privilege to care for each and every person who walks through our doors.

 As Director of Breast Care Services and as a board-certified surgeon, I welcome the opportunity to provide care for our community.
 It has always been my passion to provide the best and most current treatment that is available nationally, benefiting each and every patient.
-The evolution of modern day breast surgery has seen a frenzy of new technologies and discoveries which I have witnessed over the last 30 years, that have helped streamline the diagnosis and treatment of breast cancer.
+The evolution of modern-day breast surgery has seen a frenzy of new technologies and discoveries which I have witnessed over the last 30 years, that have helped streamline the diagnosis and treatment of breast cancer.
 Now we make the diagnosis with a needle instead of surgery, our surgical procedures have become minimalized and treatment is guided through specific genetic markers.
-We continue to make giant strides in improving diagnosis, treatment and survivorship for patients.
+We continue to make giant strides in improving diagnosis, treatment, and survivorship for patients.
 Our work, however, is not done.
 We maintain our commitment to strive for excellence in the care of the breast cancer patient and to deliver it with kindness and compassion.

 Jennifer Montes, MD, MPH

 Welcome to the Hunterdon Breast Surgery Center.
 I am Dr. Montes, a board-certified general surgeon by the American Board of Surgery specializing in diseases of the breast.
 I am a current and active member of the American Society of Breast Surgeons.
-I also speak fluent Spanish and welcome our Spanish speaking patients.
+I also speak fluent Spanish and welcome our Spanish-speaking patients.
 I received my undergraduate education at Cornell University and then went on to receive a Masters in Public Health from the Columbia University Mailman School of Public Health.
 I earned my medical doctorate degree from Temple University School of Medicine in Philadelphia and went on to complete my surgical training at Lenox Hill Hospital in New York City.

 During this time, I realized that the integration of Eastern and holistic treatments to treat the mind and spirit were equally as important as state-of-the-art Western medicine to treat the body.
 I truly believe that the paramount of treating any disease is to bring East and West together, synergistically, and I embrace the integration of holistic modalities to do so.
-I work closely with the Hunterdon Health and Wellness Centers as well as with several holistic healers in the community and look forward to introducing my patients to the benefits of holistic modalities such as Reiki, acupuncture, massage, aromatherapy and integrative nutrition.
+I work closely with the Hunterdon Health & Wellness Centers as well as with several holistic healers in the community and look forward to introducing my patients to the benefits of holistic modalities such as Reiki, acupuncture, massage, aromatherapy, and integrative nutrition.

 When it came time to choose a place of employment, I knew that my time in the big city felt complete.
-I wanted to find a close knit community to call home and to bring all that I had learned to the women of my community.
-Hunterdon County was the perfect fit and I feel very fortunate to call it my new home.
-My goal is to not only offer you the utmost state-of-the-art care, but also to provide the reassurance and guidance you need during your time of treatment.
+I wanted to find a close-knit community to call home and to bring all that I had learned to the women of my community.
+Hunterdon County was the perfect fit and I feel very fortunate to call it my home.
+My goal is to not only offer you the utmost state-of-the-art care but also to provide the reassurance and guidance you need during your time of treatment.
 I spent six years commuting in and out of New York City so you wouldn’t have to.
 I hear you and I’m here for you.